JSON to CSV Converter – Turn JSON Arrays into Spreadsheets

 Can I import the CSV into Excel?

 Yes!
-The generated CSV is Excel-compatible.
+The generated CSV is Excel-compatible with proper quoting and escaping.
 Use semicolon delimiter for European Excel versions that expect this format by default.

 How are null and undefined values handled?

 You can choose to leave empty cells, explicitly write "null", or skip null values entirely.
-Empty cells are most common for spreadsheet compatibility.
+Empty cells are most common for spreadsheet compatibility and data analysis.